Any questions?

 Following the revelations of forced labour practices in Uzbekistan during 2005-2006 (among others by NGOs such as IRLF and Environmental Justice Foundation), we asked our suppliers, starting in 2007, to sign a letter of commitment prohibiting the use of cotton sourced from Uzbekistan in our products.

-Our new code of conduct, issued in 2017, also includes a ban on cotton from Turkmenistan in addition to Uzbekistan.
+Our code of conduct, issued in 2017, also includes a ban on cotton from Turkmenistan in addition to Uzbekistan.

 What makes DECATHLON unique is its ability to control its entire activity chain.
 We are a sports goods distributor and designer.
 Our teams, therefore, work on the design, as close as possible to the production sites, in the warehouses, on the logistics flows, right up to the DECATHLON stores.